bonfireprocessor/riscv_debian_install/readme.md

 └── vmlinux-6.12.35+deb13-riscv64
 ```

-The exact number of the kernel version deoends on the point-in-time when the script is run.
+The exact kernel version depends on the point-in-time where the script is run.
-The dtbs directories contain all the Device Tree Blobs for the different version of the supported RISC-V boards, the picture above only lists the dtb directories, they contain several files.
+The dtbs directories contain all the Device Tree Blobs for the supported RISC-V boards.
+The tree view above only lists the dtb directories, as an example the starfive directory contains following files:

 ```
 starfive/